-The city offers abundant arts programs for adults and youth through the parks and recreation department as well as the Aberdeen Area Arts Council, Northern State University, Presentation College and other organizations.
+The city also offers abundant arts programs for adults and youth through the parks and recreation department as well as the Aberdeen Area Arts Council, Northern State University, Presentation College and other organizations.

 Aberdeen Recreational and Cultural Center (ARCC)

 The ARCC is a multi-faceted arts and community center that provides programming in visual arts, dance, music, theater, athletics, meetings and special interest areas.
 The Gallery, located within the ARRC at 225 3rd Ave.
 SE offers a multitude of art forms, media and original artwork for sale from local and regional artists.

 Summertime brings Arts-In-The-Park, a weekend of entertainment and artists selling their work in outdoor booths.
 In winter there’s Winterfest, an indoor festival featuring artwork for sale.
 Both events are sponsored by the Aberdeen Area Arts Council.

 The Dacotah Prairie Museum